DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Configuration.md

 Management tab allows you change the ways you can manage the WLC

-Clicking “Mgmt Via Wireless” allows you change if you can access management via WI-FI
+Clicking “Mgmt Via Wireless” allows you change if you can access management via Wi-Fi

 ![image](https://github.com/psaumur/CCNA/assets/106411237/605361a0-c8da-47fc-bca3-af09751838dd)